-Professional Doctorate in Art Therapy Master of Science in Art Therapy with Concentration in Counseling
+Professional Doctorate in Art Therapy Admissions suspended for 2019-2020 Master of Science in Art Therapy with Concentration in Counseling

 Art therapy is an established mental health profession that uses the creative process of art to improve and enhance the physical, mental, and emotional well-being of people of all ages.
 It is based on evidence that the processes involved in art making within a therapeutic milieu help people resolve problems, develop social and interpersonal skills, manage behavior, reduce traumatic stress, increase self-esteem, improve mood and social functioning, and achieve psychological insight.